-- Remind students to note down the key words only, not every word they hear in the audio file. - They can complete the sentence when they have time to tidy up the answer.
+- not every word they hear in the audio file. - They can complete the sentence when they have time to tidy up the answer.

 Get students familiar with the text features, e.g. characters, plot, problem, ending.

 Remind students to pay attention to the key words and phrases to choose the correct picture.